-Played before an enthusiastic crowd of 28,000 Flayed before an entrustastic crowd of 25,000at Lisbon, the result, though somewhat unex-pected, was by all accounts well deserved.
-With-out bothering to look up reference books.
-I think I am safe in saying that thereby Portugal becomes the only nation we ever beat in the first three intermetions. becomes the only nation we ever beat in the first three international soccer encounters.
+Played before an enthusiastic crowd of 28,000 at Lisbon, the result, though somewhat unexpected, was by all accounts well deserved.
+Without bothering to look up reference books, I think I am safe in saying that thereby Portugal becomes the only nation we ever beat in the first three international search results are results. becomes the only nation we ever beat in the first three international soccer encounters.
 And strange to say, the most emphatic victory was achieved right in the lion's den, at Lisbon.
 Portugal are far from being a negligible quantity in football; in fact their play is very much akin to that of the Spaniards who were the first to lower Britain's colours on the Continent.